Notes on using fuelphp file upload

 Fuel\Upload\File::__set_state(array( 'container' => array ( 'element' => 'f', 'filename' => 'e9477391cbeefc40e69f7e1bc24868d2', 'name' => 'test.html', 'type' => 'text/html', 'tmp_name' => '/tmp/phpDsDmiL', 'error' => 0, 'size' => 335, 'extension' => 'html', 'basename' => 'test', 'mimetype' => 'text/html', 'path' => '/home/vagrant/workspace/test/files/e/9/', ), 'index' => 0, 'errors' => array ( ), 'config' => array ( 'langCallback' => '\\Upload::lang_callback', 'moveCallback' => NULL, 'max_size' => 0, 'max_length' => 0, 'ext_whitelist' => array ( ), 'ext_blacklist' => array ( ), 'type_whitelist' => array ( ), 'type_blacklist' => array ( ), 'mime_whitelist' => array ( ), 'mime_blacklist' => array ( ), 'prefix' => '', 'suffix' => '', 'extension' => '', 'randomize' => true, 'normalize' => false, 'normalize_separator' => '_', 'change_case' => false, 'path' => '/var/www/html/test/files', 'create_path' => true, 'path_chmod' => 511, 'file_chmod' => 438, 'auto_rename' => true, 'new_name' => false, 'overwrite' => false, ), 'isValidated' => true, 'isValid' => true, 'callbacks' => array ( 'before_validation' => array ( ), 'after_validation' => array ( ), 'before_save' => array ( 0 => Closure::__set_state(array( )), ), 'after_save' => array ( ), ), ))

-It's a bit confusing, but the file information obtained by Upload::get_files() is not the class mentioned above, but only the container part of Fuel\Upload\File.
+It's a bit complicated, but the file information obtained with Upload::get_files() is not the class mentioned above, but only the container part of Fuel\Upload\File.

-Also, even if you change the information in Upload::get_files(), you cannot change the actual file information, so it seems that the only way to change the information of the uploaded file is in the before event.
+Also, even if you change the information in Upload::get_files(), you cannot change the actual file information, so it seems that the only way to change the information of uploaded files is through the before event.

 0